pennersr/django-allauth/docs/configuration.rst

 ACCOUNT_LOGOUT_ON_PASSWORD_CHANGE (=False)
-  Determines whether or not the user is automatically logged out after changing the password.
+  Determines whether or not the user is automatically logged out after changing or setting their password.
 See documentation for `Django's session invalidation on password change <https://docs.djangoproject.com/en/1.8/topics/auth/default/#session-invalidation-on-password-change>`_.
 (Django 1.7+)

 ACCOUNT_LOGOUT_REDIRECT_URL (="/")
   The URL (or URL name) to return to after the user logs out.
 This is